Don Kojis: Legacy and honors

+Kojis was the player's union representative for the San Diego Rockets and became a plaintiff in the lawsuit that led to NBA free agency and the merger with the ABA.

+The alley-oop

+In his first year with the Bulls, Kojis played with future Naismith Memorial Basketball Hall of Fame point guard Guy Rodgers, who was known for his advanced passing skills.
+Rodgers had led the league in assists in 1962-63 (10.44) and would lead the league in the Bulls' inaugural 1966–67 season (11.21).
+Rodgers and Kojis worked together and "introduced the back door baseline lob slam dunk to the NBA" (now known as the alley-oop), which became the team's most popular play that year in Chicago.
+The precise origins of the alley-oop are not wholly clear.
+Among other claims, future Celtics champions and Hall of Famers Bill Russell and K.C.
+Jones are said to have developed the alley-oop, or a version of it, at the University of San Francisco in the 1950s.
+Kojis himself teamed with Charlie Bowerman while on the Phillips 66ers to regularly use the alley-oop (which they called the "Kangaroo Kram") from 1961 to 1963 while playing AAU basketball.

 Kojis and the expansion draft

-Kojis was taken in three expansion drafts, by the expansion Chicago Packers in 1961, the expansion Chicago Bulls in 1966, and the expansion San Diego Rockets in 1967.
-He was one of two players ever selected in three expansion drafts (George Wilson – 1967, 1968, 1970 – being the other one).
-Kojis was also one of a small number of players who played for three expansion teams in their first year (Kojis playing for the 1961–62 Packers, the 1966–67 Bulls, and the 1967–68 Rockets).
+Kojis was taken in three expansion drafts.
+He was selected by the expansion Chicago Packers in 1961, the expansion Chicago Bulls in 1966, and the expansion San Diego Rockets in 1967.
+He was one of at least five players ever selected in three expansion drafts.
+The others were George Wilson (1967, 1968, 1970), Len Chappell (1966, 1968, 1970), John Barnhill (1966, 1967, 1968), and McCoy McLemore (1966, 1968, 1970).
+Kojis was also one of a small number of players who actually played for three expansion teams in those teams' first year of existence.
 Kojis said he was mistakenly made available on the Bulls list of unprotected players because one of the team's owners placed his name on that list while drunk on the flight to New York for the expansion draft.

-Chicago Bulls and the alley-oop

-In his first year with the Bulls, Kojis played with future Naismith Hall of Fame point guard Guy Rodgers, who was known for his exceptional passing.
-Rodgers had led the league in assists in 1962-63 (10.44) and would lead the league in the Bulls inaugural 1966-67 season (11.21).
-Rodgers and Kojis worked together and "introduced the back door baseline lob slam dunk to the NBA", which became the team's most popular play that year in Chicago.
-The precise origins of the alley-oop are not wholly clear.
-Among other claims, basketball legend Bill Russell and K.C.
-Jones are said to have developed the alley-oop, or a version of it, at the University of San Francisco in the 1950s.